-RAD was designed by HUD to assist in addressing the capital needs of public housing by providing housing authorities including Housing Connect with access to private sources of capital to repair and preserve its affordable housing assets.
-The following Projects have achieved the following within calendar year 2021: 1.
-Obtained approval for RAD/Section 18 (40-60%) a.
-Highrise UT003000001 as part of 4% LIHTC Renovation 2.
-Anticipated to be evaluated for demolition a.
+1 preserve its affordable housing assets.
+The following Projects have achieved the following within calendar year 2021: 1 Obtained approval for RAD/Section 18 (40-60%) a.
+Highrise UT003000001 as part of 4% LIHTC Renovation Anticipated to be evaluated for demolition a.
 Sunset Gardens UT00300004B as part of 9% LIHTC Section 18 Demolition Please note that upon conversion, the Authority's Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that Housing Connect may also borrow funds to address their capital needs.
 Project-Based Vouchers.
 Describe any plans to use HCVs for new project-based vouchers.
 (24 CFR §983.57(b)(1)) If using project-based vouchers, provide the projected number of project-based units and general locations, and describe how project-basing would be consistent with the PHA Plan.
 Housing Connect's Board of Commissioners has approved policies allowing Housing Connect to project-base up to 20% of the program or up to 535 vouchers.
 To date, 261 vouchers have been project-based.
-This does not include 25 VASH project-based vouchers.
-114 RAD-Project-Based Vouchers and 28 Project-Based Vouchers from Public Housing disposition.
+This does not include 25 VASH project-based vouchers, 114 RAD-Project-Based Vouchers and 28 Project-Based Vouchers from Public Housing disposition.
 Housing Connect would also like to exercise it's 10% option under HOTMA to provide an additional 226 project-based vouchers.
-(Housing Connect's 25 VASH project-based vouchers, 114 RAD-Project-Based Vouchers and 28 Project Based Vouchers from Public Housing disposition are excluded from the 10% or 20% cap.)
+(Housing Connect's 25 VASH project-based vouchers, 114 RAD-Project-Based Vouchers.
+(Housing Connect's 25 VASH project-based vouchers, 114 RAD-Project-Based Vouchers and 28 Project Based Vouchers, 114 RAD-Project-Based Vouchers and 28 Project Based Vouchers.
 Housing Connect plans to continue to project base vouchers to support development of affordable housing for extremely low-income households.
 Twenty-four PBV will be placed at Sunset Gardens.
 Units with Approved Vacancies for Modernization.
-The PHA must include a statement related to units with approved vacancies that are undergoing modernization in accordance with 24 CFR §990.145(a)(1).
+The PHA must include a statement related to units with approved vacancies that are undergoing modernization in accordance with 24 CFR \$990.145(a)(1) .
 Housing Connect requests and receives approval from the local field office prior to placing any unit(s) into modernization status.
 Requests are made when a contract for modernization work has been awarded.
 Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants).
 Based on guidance from The Housing Opportunity Through Modernization Act of 2016 (HOTMA), Housing Connect would like to reserve the right to transfer up to 20 percent of our Operating Funds to our Capital Funds.
-(See B.1 Financial Resources) B.3 Progress Report.
+(See B.1 Financial Resources) 3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
 2021-2025 Agency Goals Maintain high performer status with HUD subsidized Housing Programs Received High Performer status in Housing Choice Voucher program with 100% SEMAP score.
+Received High Performer status in Public Housing program at 90%.